Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Proofs of Theorems

 The next lemma gives the convergence rates of the inexact accelerated gradient descent.
 The techniques in this proof are standard, see \citep{lin-book} for example.
-The crucial difference is that we keep the Bregman distance term $D_f(\overline x^k,\y^k)$ in (\ref{cont3}) and (\ref{cont4}), which is motivated by \citep{Tseng-2008,li-2018-sdca}.
+The crucial difference is that we keep the Bregman divergence term $D_f(\overline x^k,\y^k)$ in (\ref{cont3}) and (\ref{cont4}), which is motivated by \citep{Tseng-2008}.

-Compared with the standard accelerated gradient descent, for example, see \citep{Nesterov-2004,lin-book}, there are two additional error terms $(a)$ and $(c)$ in our lemma due to the inexact gradient.
-In the next two sections, we bound the two terms carefully by $(b)$ and $(d)$, respectively, such that the convergence rates of the accelerated gradient tracking match those of the classical centralized accelerated gradient descent, which is the main technical contribution of this paper compared with the existing work on accelerated gradient tracking in \citep{qu2017-2}. \begin{lemma} Suppose that Assumption \ref{assumption_f} with $\mu=0$ and part 2 of Assumption \ref{assumption_w} for static graph or Assumption \ref{assumption_w_tv} for time-varying graphs hold.
+Compared with the standard accelerated gradient descent, for example, see \citep{Nesterov-2004,lin-book}, there are two additional error terms $(a)$ and $(c)$ in our lemma due to the inexact gradients.
+In the next two sections, we bound the two terms carefully by $(b)$ and $(d)$, respectively, such that the convergence rates of the accelerated gradient tracking match those of the classical centralized accelerated gradient descent, which is the main technical contribution of this paper compared with the existing work on accelerated gradient tracking in \citep{qu2017-2}. \begin{lemma} Suppose that Assumption \ref{assumption_f} with $\mu=0$ and part 2 of Assumption \ref{assumption_w_tv} hold.
 Let the sequence $\{\theta_k\}_{k=0}^K$ satisfy $\frac{1-\theta_k}{\theta_k^2}=\frac{1}{\theta_{k-1}^2}$ with $\theta_0=1$.
-Then for both algorithms (\ref{alg-s1})-(\ref{alg-s4}) and (\ref{alg-tv-s1})-(\ref{alg-tv-s4}), we have
+Then for algorithm (\ref{alg-tv-s1})-(\ref{alg-tv-s4}), we have